mbta/dotcom/docs/TESTING.md

 * `mix test` — Elixir tests
   * `mix test --exclude wallaby` - Excludes the integration tests
   * `mix test --only wallaby` - Runs only the integration tests.
 This depends on having chromedriver and Google Chrome installed.
-* `npm run --prefix apps/site/assets mocha && npm run --prefix apps/site/assets jest` — all of the JavaScript tests
+* `npm run --prefix assets mocha && npm run --prefix assets jest` — all of the JavaScript tests

 Dotcom runs its test suite automatically using Github Actions, mainly from the [`tests.yml`](../.github/workflows/tests.yml) workflow.